marcohuertas/CleaningDataAssignmentDraft/CookBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

+From the set of variables that were estimated from these signals, the following will extracted to produce the final data set called “tidydata.txt”:

+* mean(): Mean value
+* std(): Standard deviation
+* meanFreq(): Weighted average of the frequency components to obtain a mean frequency

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+* gravityMean
+* tBodyAccMean
+* tBodyAccJerkMean
+* tBodyGyroMean
+* tBodyGyroJerkMean

 ## Combining the train and test data
 The original data set consisted of two sets corresponding to the measurements and calculations obtained for two groups of subjects termed “train” and “test”.
 The data for these two groups was combined into by selecting only the variables in the original sets that corresponded to the mean and standard deviation of the observations.